 The smell of Fall is in the air and signs of a new season are all around.
 The vibrant colors are starting to emerge on the trees, the farmers are harvesting their crops, the days are getting shorter and the air is getting cooler.
-Growing up in a suburb of Chicago, I developed a deep appreciation for the different natural seasons.
+Growing up in a suburb of Chicago, I developed an appreciation for the natural seasons.
 Each season has its own unique rhythm and brings not only various weather patterns, but also different experiences that have etched a multitude of memories in my heart.
 Summer has always been my favorite season, with Fall a close second.
 Winter would be nice to have for just one month instead of three and Spring was highly anticipated as new life sprung up everywhere indicating summer was on its way again!
-As I grew up and my life began to unfold, I developed a more mature appreciation and understanding for not only the natural seasons, but for the workings of God in the seasons of life.
+As I grew up and my life began to unfold, I developed a more mature appreciation and understanding for not only the natural seasons, but for the seasons of life.

 Throughout every season, Our Lord has been my travel guide extraordinaire, knowing full well the terrain and having the best travel plan for me – accommodating for all my strengths and weaknesses, on my journey.